6 Letter Words That Start With IN

 intuit

-Verb : (transitive) To move into.
+Verb : (transitive, archaic) To work in or into.

-Verb : (transitive) To infest or overrun.
+Verb : (intransitive, archaic) To work or operate within.

 in situ